Siirry suoraan sisältöön

 Environment

-As a city with high consumption and living standards, Helsinki faces a major challenge in terms of ecological sustainability.
-On a global scale, the ecological footprint of Helsinki residents is considerable, and our consumption levels exceed the limits of the Earth’s carrying capacity.
-Helsinki’s consumption-based emissions are estimated to be more than double the emissions measured.
+On a global scale, the ecological footprint of Helsinki residents is considerable: our consumption levels exceed the limits of the Earth’s carrying capacity.
 On the other hand, the state of the environment in Helsinki has improved according to many indicators, and environmental protection and services like waste management and water supply are at a good level.

 Read more